-WHEN YOU SHOULD HAVE CATARACT SURGERY
+WHEN SHOULD YOU HAVE CATARACT SURGERY?

 This is a very important question, which only you can answer.
 Just because you have a cataract (or lens opacity) does not mean that you need to have surgery.
 Everyone will develop lens opacities as they grow older.
 But not everyone needs an operation for it.